lueschem/lueschem.github.io/_posts/2018-03-02-11-Traps-to-Avoid-When-Building-Debian-Images.md

 If you are distributing an OS image to an unknown audience you have to provide the login credentials to that audience.
 Typically this is a user name and a static password that is the same for all images.
-As a minimal safety precaution you should immediately change that password if you have created a new instance from a given image. `edi` goes even go
+As a minimal safety precaution you should immediately change that password if you have created a new instance from a given image. `edi` goes even
 [a step further](/Secure-by-Default-ssh-Setup/) and disables password based login over ssh by default.
 With this precaution even an unchanged default password is not exploitable over the network.

 The [Ubuntu Core](https://www.ubuntu.com/core) team does a great job in adding your public key to the image during the download of the image!

 ## 7. Service Startup During Installation

-If you are assembling an OS image you should make sure that you do not start services of the installed packages because those services might generate some unique IDs during the first startup.
+If you are assembling an OS image you should make sure that you do not start services during package installation because those services might generate some unique IDs during their first startup.
-Fortunately `dpkg` has foreseen this use case and you can add a file named `/usr/sbin/policy-rc.d` (mode `755`) to your image with the following content:
+Fortunately `dpkg` has foreseen this use case and you can add a file `/usr/sbin/policy-rc.d` (mode `755`) to your image with the following content:

 ```